hashicorp/terraform-plugin-framework/docs/design/validation.md

 Defining all validation functionality via interface types will offer the framework the most flexibility for future enhancements while ensuring consistent implementations.
 The request and response pattern should be used to enable backwards (in the case of field deprecations) and forwards compatibility.

-All validation should be implemented separately from plan modifications as they address differing concerns and operations within the Terraform.
+All validation should be implemented separately from plan modifications as they address differing concerns and operations within Terraform.
 Attribute validations should be implemented as a slice of the interface type on `schema.Attribute` while Data Source, Provider, and Resource level validation should be implemented as new extension interface types.
 Further helper functions and designs can reduce implementation details.

 ### Data Source Example Implementation